GiovanniSalmeri/yellow-accordion/README.md

 `AccordionType` = behaviour of accordion, `auto` for one panel open at the same time, `manual` for each panel independent form the others, `none` to disable

-Use [Perpage](https://github.com/GiovanniSalmeri/yellow-perpage) if you want to ovverride this setting for a single page.

 ## Developer

 Giovanni Salmeri.
 [Get help](https://datenstrom.se/yellow/help/).